Research Ethics Committee (REC)

 PANEL MEETINGS ARE NOT HELD IN AUGUST

-- The next meeting of the Social Science & Humanities Research Ethics Panel will take place on Wednesday 19 April 2023.
-Please note the deadline for applications is 11th April 2023.
-Checklists received after the deadline will be deferred for review until the May Panel meeting.
+- The next meeting of the Social Science & Humanities Research Ethics Panel will take place on Wednesday 14 February 2024.
+Please note the deadline for applications is 6 February 2024.
+Checklists received after the deadline will be deferred for review until the March panel meeting.

-- The next meeting of the Science, Technology & Health Research Ethics Panel will take place on Wednesday 26th April 2023.
-Please note the deadline for applications is 18th April 2023.
-Checklists received after the deadline will be deferred for review until the May Panel meeting.
-(The deadline for submission for March Panel meeting has closed).
+- The next meeting of the Science, Technology & Health Research Ethics Panel will take place on Wednesday 21 February 2024.
+Please note the deadline for applications is 13 February 2024.
+Checklists received after the deadline will be deferred for review until the March panel meeting.